-Whilst soldering or brazing is usually the accepted method of joining copper tube, there are times when a mechanical joint may be required or preferred.
+Whilst soldering or brazing where historically the accepted method of joining copper tube, mechanical joints such as PressFit are now preferred.
 The different types of joint assemblies are described in this chapter, explaining their function and benefits.

 Compression End - Flared Joints